GGLuca/apa.cor/README.md

 at various levels, with an export function for the clipboard.

-It is also a good tool of creating an S3 object that plugs in well into the the `papaja: Prepare APA Journal Articles with R Markdown` package, to produce a correlation table afer the APA manuscript guidelines (6th Edition).
+It is also a good tool of creating an S3 object that plugs in well into the `papaja: Prepare APA Journal Articles with R Markdown` package, to produce a correlation table afer the APA manuscript guidelines.

 # Installation